aeturrell/coding-for-economists/wrkflow-best-practice-coding.md

 From this chapter, you should remember to

-- ✅ follow a code style and use a linter;
+- ✅ follow a code style;
 - ✅ not repeat yourself;
 - ✅ be consistent with your naming convention;
 - ✅ write modular, well-documented code;